 -from the poem, BUILD ME A SON, by General Douglass MacArthur

-To send flowers to James "Jamie" Felton Huddleston's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jamie" Felton Huddleston, please visit our floral store.